 A loud bolt of lightening cracked across the sky, causing Scorpious to jump.

 “Come on,” Hermione said as she pulled the covers back, allowing him to crawl into bed beside his siblings.

 “Of course you aren’t,” Hermione chuckled as the tucked her feed back into her covers.

 From the opposite side, Draco leaned towards them.

 “I’m not scared….I just went to see where Darian went,” The boy mumbled as he settled in next to his brother and sister.

 Draco smirked as he readjusted Madeline’s doll under her arm.

 Hermione watched Draco grin as Scorpious became still.
-Even after all these years, her stomach gleefully twisted when she looked at him.
-Beneath his nightshirt, his strong arms caused her heart to speed faster.
-As she watched her three children sleep peacefully, Hermione’s heart soared.
-Never would she have thought that this would all be hers.
-With Draco.
-Epilogue
+Even after all these years, her heart raced while she looked at him.
+Beneath his nightshirt she could make out the graceful curvature of his strong arms and toned chest.
+As she watched her three children sleep peacefully, Hermione smiled.
+She never thought this could all be hers with Draco.

 Draco reached over the three children and grabbed her hand, giving it a squeeze.

 “We always have tomorrow night,” Draco grinned.